 SPPC has a claim from NPC pertaining to the portion of accounts that was disputed by NPC and was eventually decided by the Supreme Court in 2016 in favor of SPPC, holding NPC liable to pay SPPC for the additional 5 MW from 2005 to 2010.
-The claim consists of long-outstanding receivable amounting to ₦89 million and unrecognized receivable of \$6 million (₦322 million) and ₦69 million as at December 31, 2022.
+The claim consists of long-outstanding receivable amounting to ₦89 million and unrecognized receivable of \$6 million (₦322 million) and ₦69 million.